-172.-It is generally acknowledged that the various styles in architecture, were originated in accordance with the different pursuits of the early inhabitants of the earth; and were brought by their descendants to their present state of perfection, through the propensity for imitation and desire of emulation which are found Those that followed agricultural nong all nations. more or less being employed constantly upon the same piece of pursuits, fr permanent residence, and the wooden hut was the land, need reir wants; while the shepherd, who followed his offspring c s compelled to traverse large tracts of country for flocks and pasture, for the tent to be the most portable habitation; again, ed to hunting and fishing-an idle and vagabond the man de -is naturally supposed to have been content with way of livi. the cavern . place of shelter.
-The latter is said to have been the origin c e Egyptian style; while the curved roof of Chigives a strong indication of their having had the nese struct odel; and the simplicity of the original style of tent for th Doric,) shows quite conclusively, as is generally the Greeks ts original was of wood.
-The modern-Gothic, or conceded. thich was most generally confined to ecclesiastical pointed st aid by some to have originated in an attempt to structures, ver, or grove of trees, in which the ancients perimitate the formed the ol-worship.
-173.-T are numerous styles, or orders, in architecture; re of the peculiarities of each, is important to the rt.
-The Stylobate is the substructure, or base-nich the columns of an order are arranged.
-In ture-especially in the interior of an edifice-it sthat each column has a separate substructure; pedestal.
-If possible, the pedestal should be ses; because it gives to the column the appear-been originally designed for a small building, pieced-out to make it long enough for a larger and a know student in t ment, upon Roman arch frequently this is call-avoided i a ance of wand afte one.
+172.-It is generally acknowledged that the various styles in architecture, were originated in accordance with the different pursuits of the early inhabitants of the earth; and were brought by their descendants to their present state of perfection, through the propensity for imitation and desire of emulation which are found more or less among all nations.
+Those that followed agricultural pursuits, from being employed constantly upon the same piece of land, needed a permanent residence, and the wooden hut was the offspring of their wants; while the shepherd, who followed his flocks and was compelled to traverse large tracts of country for pasture, found the tent to be the most portable habitation ; again, the man devoted to hunting and fishing-an idle and vagabond way of living-is naturally supposed to have been content with the cavern as a place of shelter.
+The latter is said to have been the origin of the Egyptian style; while the curved roof of Chinese structures gives a strong indication of their having had the tent for their model; and the simplicity of the original style of the Greeks, (the Doric,) shows quite conclusively, as is generally conceded, that its original was of wood.
+The modern-Gothic, or pointed style, which was most generally confined to ecclesiastical structures, is said by some to have originated in an attempt 🌰 imitate the bower, or grove of trees, in which the ancients performed their idol-worship.

+173.-There are numerous styles, or orders, in architecture; and a knowledge of the peculiarities of each, is important to the student in the art.
+The STYLOBATE is the substructure, or basement, upon which the columns of an order are arranged.
+In Roman architecture-especially in the interior of an edifice-it frequently occurs that each column has a separate substructure; this is called a pedestal.
+If possible, the pedestal should be avoided in all cases; because it gives to the column the appearance of having been originally designed for a small building, and afterwards pieced-out to make it long enough for a larger one.

-174.- oer, in architecture, is composed of two principal parts to column and the entablature.
+174.-An ORDER, in architecture, is composed of two principal parts, viz: the column and the entablature.

-175.-The Column is composed of the base, shaft and capital.
+175.-The COLUMN is composed of the base, shaft and capital.

-176.-The Entablature, above and supported by the columns, is horizontal; and is composed of the architrave, frieze and cornice.
+176.-The ENTABLATURE, above and supported by the columns, is horizontal; and is composed of the architrave, frieze and cornice.
 These principal parts are again divided into various members and mouldings.
 (See Sect.
 III.)

-177.-The Base of a column is so called from basis, a foundation, or footing.
+177.-The BASE of a column is so called from basis, a foundation, or footing.

-178.-The Shaft, the upright part of a column standing upon the base and crowned with the capital, is from shafto, to dig-in the manner of a well, whose inside is not unlike the form of a column.
+178.-The SHAFT, the upright part of a column standing upon the base and crowned with the capital, is from shafto, to dig in the manner of a well, whose inside is not unlike the form of a column.

-179.-The Capital, from kephale or caput, the head, is the uppermost and crowning part of the column.
+179.-The CAPITAL, from kephale or caput, the head, is the uppermost and crowning part of the column.

-180.-The Architrave, from archi, chief or principal, and trahs, a beam, is that part of the entablature which lies in immediate connection with the column.
+180.-The ARCHITRAVE, from archi, chief or principal, and trahs, a beam, is that part of the entablature which lies in immediate connection with the column.

-181.-The Frieze, from fibron, a fringe or border, is that part of the entablature which is immediately above the architrave and beneath the cornice.
+181.-The FRIEZE, from fibron, a fringe or border, is that part of the entablature which is immediately above the architrave and preath the cornice.
 It was called by some of the ancients, zophorus, because it was usually enriched with sculptured animals.

-182.-The Cornice, from corona, to crown, is the upper and projecting part of the entablature-being also the uppermost and crowning part of the whole order.
+182.-The CORNICE, from corona, to crown, is the upper and projecting part of the entablature-being also the uppermost and crowning part of the whole order.